mhasoba/TheMulQuaBio/BiolStructs_C/Part_03-Operators_expressions_typecasting.md

 c = (float) a / b;
 ```

 The cast operator has higher precedence than the `/` operator.
-However, it converts the variable `a` to a `float` type.
+So, the the variable `a` is converted to a `float` type.
+The compiler reads and 'understands' this expression and promotes the variable `b` to a `float` as well.

+You can use the cast operator to convert any data type.
+However, the results are not always intuitively predictable.
+The cast operator only changes the interpretation of the variable, it does not change the memory width for that variable.
+Thus if you cast a large variable to a smaller type (say casting a `long int` to a `char`), and then assign it to a smaller variable, you would most likely experience data loss.

 ## Why not use `double` or `float` as a default, like R does?